 Courses Recently Taught

 This course uses economic analysis to better understand the nature of environmental issues such as pollution and the allocation of natural resources.
 The course also examines the economic rationale behind policies aimed at improving the quality of the environment and altering our use of natural resources.
 The relative strengths of alternative policies are discussed using a series of case studies focusing on actual policies aimed at correcting environmental problems.
-Prerequisite: ECON 101 and sophomore standing.
+This counts toward an elective for the major.
+Prerequisite: ECON 101.
+Sophomore standing.
 Generally offered every spring semester.

 This course examines contemporary environmental problems, introducing the major concepts pertaining to human interactions with the biosphere.
 We explore this interaction on both local and global scales.
 Course topics include basic principles of ecology (flows of energy, cycling of matter and the role of feedback), the impacts of human technology, the roots of our perceptions about and reactions to nature, the social and legal framework for responding to problems, and economic issues surrounding environmental issues.
 We discuss methods for answering questions regarding the consequences of our actions and, using a systems approach, focus on methods for organizing information to evaluate complex issues.
 The course is three-quarters discussion and lecture and one-quarter workshop.
 The workshops include field trips, experience with collecting data, and application of systems thinking.
 This course taken at Kenyon, paired with any biology course, counts toward the natural science diversification requirement.
 This course is required for the major.
 No prerequisite.
 Offered every year.